rseah145/smw-term2/Journal_3_notes/Section A.md

 The 2 important types of messages to highlight are "Authenticators" and "Tickets"

-Authenticators are a record containing info that can be shown to be recently generated using the session key only known to the client and the server. <b>Allows the user to authenticate to the service, and the service to authenticate to the user</b>
+Authenticators are a record containing info that can be shown to be recently generated using the session key only known to the client and the server. <b>Allows the user to authenticate to the service, and the service to authenticate to the user (mutual authentication)</b>

+Tickets contain most of the info that needs to be passed.
+Client's identity, service ID, session keys, Time to Live, ...etc all encrypted using the ser